chie8842/easy_notifier/README.md

 ```

-you can use another file name with args as below.
+You can use another file name with args as below.

 ```
 @easy_notifier(~/.easy_notifier.cfg)